 If you are dedicated to working in international education and have a passion for it, you will first and foremost need perseverance.
 The job search process is challenging, as the field is very specific and there are a growing number of graduates who wish to enter.
 Despite the challenges, Education Abroad (EA) is a very rewarding field and worth the effort.

 "Be prepared for a potentially long and exhaustive search.
 My own job search took a nation-wide effort, about 90 job applications, dozens of phone interviews, a few in-person interviews and a grand total of about a year (nine-months of full-time searching) before I secured my first position at St. Cloud State University in St. Cloud, Minnesota.
-There were days when I was ready to give up and resort to being a server at the local chain restaurant which was supporting me during the search, but I knew that I wanted to work in EA and now was the time to put myself out there in order to break in." –Peggy Retka, Director of Education Abroad at College of St. Benedict/St. John's University
+There were days when I was ready to give up and resort to being a server at the local chain restaurant which was supporting me during the search, but I knew that I wanted to work in EA and now was the time to put myself out there in order to break in." –Peggy Retka, education abroad expert

 This is an email listserv designed to help professionals in the field share resources and information.
 SECUSS-L provides a place for professionals who work in education abroad to share their experience and knowledge.
 Advisers, administrators and program directors find postings about programming issues, program and scholarship announcements, job openings and much more.
 Plus, you can subscribe for free.
 Follow etiquette and guidelines when receiving or posting to SECUSS-L.

 These are designed to address specific topics in EA.
 You can find more details about these offerings at the NAFSA website.
 They help you stay up-to-date in the field.